 Curator of African Art

 Before her appointment at the CMA, Windmuller-Luna worked at the Brooklyn Museum as the Sills Family Consulting Curator of African Arts and as a Mellon research specialist in African arts at the Princeton University Art Museum.
-At Brooklyn she curated One: Egúngún (2019), which considered the life story of a 20th-century Yorùbá masquerade dance costume (egúngún) from its origins in Ògbómọ̀ṣọ́, Nigeria, to its current home in Brooklyn.
-It was lauded by the New York Times as one of the city’s “Top 10 Must-See Summer Exhibitions” and by Artsy as “a touchstone for an ethical model of engaging with cultural heritage objects, as well as the living histories and communities connected to them.”
-Pairing diverse African works with objects from around the world, African Arts—Global Conversations (February14–November 15, 2020) prompted meaningful conversations about the rightful place of African arts in the global art historical canon.
+At Brooklyn, she curated One: Egúngún (2019), which considered the life story of a 20th-century Yorùbá masquerade dance costume (egúngún) from its origins in Ògbómọ̀ṣọ́, Nigeria, to its current home in Brooklyn.
+It was lauded by the New York Times as a “Top 10 Must-See Summer Exhibition” and by Artsy as “a touchstone for an ethical model of engaging with cultural heritage objects, as well as the living histories and communities connected to them.”
+Pairing diverse African works with objects from around the world, African Arts—Global Conversations (2020) prompted dialogues about the rightful place of African arts in the global art historical canon.
 At Princeton, she was responsible for in-depth research and cataloguing of the collection, object-based teaching, and curating Changing the Conversation: African Interventions (2018).